e-learning course for Metacognitive Training (MCT) for Psychosis

 Meta-analyses show efficacy of metacognitive training for psychosis (MCT)

-Two meta-analyses show that patients with psychosis benefit significantly from our metacognitive training for psychosis (MCT) compared to a control group in terms of positive symptoms.
+Multiple meta-analyses show that patients with psychosis benefit significantly from our metacognitive training for psychosis (MCT) compared to a control group in terms of positive symptoms.
 The meta-analyses can be found here.

 Our working group is engaged in the assessment, diagnosis, and treatment of psychiatric disorders.
 We conduct research on (meta)cognitive biases and deficits present in psychiatric disorders.
 We are also active in the development of online programs including apps.
 The heads of the Clinical Neuropsychology Working Group are Prof. Steffen Moritz and Prof. Lena Jelinek.
 Founding members are Prof. Burghard Andresen and Prof. Reinhard Maß.